Brandon Manning: Playing career

-On March 21, 2016, Manning scored his first career NHL goal against Thomas Greiss of the New York Islanders.

-On December 8, 2016, during a game against the Edmonton Oilers, Oilers star Connor McDavid claimed Manning boasted on-ice that he intentionally broke McDavid's collarbone the year before which had sidelined McDavid for 37 games, which he labelled as "classless" in a post game interview.
-Manning denied the claim.
+On December 8, 2016, in a post-game interview following a loss against the Flyers, Edmonton Oilers forward Connor McDavid claimed Manning boasted on-ice that he intentionally broke McDavid's collarbone the year before on November 3, 2015, which sidelined the Oiler's star for 37 games, calling it "one of the [most] classless things [he's] ever seen on the ice".
+Manning denied the claim, reiterating that it was a "total accident" and that "there was never any intention of hurting anyone".

 On February 27, 2017, Manning was suspended two games for interference against Jake Guentzel.
 Manning concluded the 2016–17 season with 12 points in 65 games.
 During the 2017–18 season, Manning recorded a career-high 7 goals and 19 points in 65 games to help the Flyers qualify for the 2018 Stanley Cup playoffs.
 The Flyers ended up losing in 6 games to the Pittsburgh Penguins.

 On July 1, 2018, Manning left the Flyers as a free agent and agreed to a two-year contract with the Chicago Blackhawks.
 He began the 2018–19 season on the Blackhawks third defensive pairing, adding 1 goal and 2 assists in 27 games before he was traded by Chicago, along with Robin Norell, to the Edmonton Oilers in exchange for Drake Caggiula and Jason Garrison on December 30, 2018.
 Manning scored 1 goal in 12 games with the Oilers, before on February 18, 2019, he was placed on waivers by the Oilers and later reassigned to AHL affiliate the Bakersfield Condors.
 While with the Condors, Manning was suspended for five games for using a racial slur against Boko Imama of the Ontario Reign.
 During his second game after the suspension, Manning was involved in a fight with Imama.

 For the 2020–2021 season, Manning chose to take a break from professional hockey to focus on family.

 On July 31, 2021, Manning returned to the professional ranks, having signed a one-year contract with European club, the Straubing Tigers of the Deutsche Eishockey Liga.
 In the 2021–22 season, his first season abroad, Manning contributed with 21 assists through 38 regular season games for the Tigers.
 He made 4 post-season appearances in a 3-1 quarterfinal series defeat to Adler Mannheim.